oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

     }
 ```

-This is the minimum you need to add to your recipe json to add pod + node autoscaling to an inference recipe:
+This is the minimum you need to add to your blueprint json to add pod + node autoscaling to an inference blueprint:

 ```json
     "recipe_pod_autoscaling_params": {